trymnilsen/kingdomarchitect/README.md

 This is performed with the `build` npm task.

 ### Testing
-Some tests already exists for the game, these are made for vitest.
-Some files are currently just scaffold and some contain actuall test code.
+Some tests already exists for the game, these are made for the built in node test runner.
+Some files are currently just scaffold and some contain actual test code.
 Tests can be run with `npm test`.

 ### Custom tooling
 #### Spritepacking